MedAImage/BCD_Explainability_Analysis/README.md

 ```

 ### Data splitting
-Once the dataset is prepared, it has to be splitted into train/validation/test sets.
-We provide two different scripts for this splitting in "data_organization": one producing a single partitioning and another one for K-Fold cross validation.
-To ensure results' reproducibility, both scripts require a random seed as argument.
+Once the dataset is prepared, it has to be split into train/validation/test sets.
+We provide two different scripts for this purpose in "data_organization": one producing a single partitioning and another one for K-fold cross-validation.
+To ensure the reproducibility of the results, both scripts require a random seed as an argument.
 They can be run as follows:

 For a single partitioning, run the following command:
 ```python